 - Personality disorders and other mental health issues

 - Self-esteem problems due to a lack of self-identity

 - Inability to be independent or show individuality due to lack of self-identity

 - Boundary issues as healthy boundaries were not taught during childhood

 - Eating disorders caused by a parent’s need for control

 - Substance use disorders and self-harm from attempting to relieve emotional pain

 - Physical health problems including headaches, fatigue, sleep issues and chronic pain.

 The Skyterra Embrace program helps young adult women ages 18 to 29 understand all areas of wellness.
-Students who have struggled with the effects of enmeshment find help and solutions at Embrace.
+Guests who have struggled with the effects of enmeshment find help and solutions at Embrace.
 We want young women to embrace adulthood with a healthy mind, body and spirit.
-The Embrace program offers a wide array of yoga, fitness, recreation and education classes to bolster the health and wellness journey of our students.
+The Embrace program offers a wide array of yoga, fitness, recreation and education classes to bolster the health and wellness journey of our guests.